atshayk/tamabot/README.md

 - Browse discounted games and deals
 - View top selling games on Steam
 - Search for specific games on Steam
-- Look up Steam user profiles (with API key)
+- Look up Steam user profiles

 ### More features in active development!
 - Admin actions